 A: No, applicants must complete all prerequisites, regardless of their prior academic or professional backgrounds.

 Q: Can prerequisite courses be in progress?

-IMPORTANT: Your application and materials must have a “complete” (all materials received and pending verification) or “verified” status by the Aug.
+IMPORTANT: Your application and materials must have a “complete” (all materials received and pending verification) or “verified” status by the Nov.
 1 deadline.
 This also includes applications that utilize the Professional Transcript Entry Service.
 It is the applicants' responsibility to monitor the status of their applications and application materials on a regular basis.
 NursingCAS does NOT notify applicants if applications are incomplete or if documents are missing.
-Applications and application material with a”complete” or”verified” status by the Aug.
+Applications and application material with a "complete" or "verified" status by the Nov.
 1 deadline are considered for admission.
-For more information on application status, please visit NursingCAS’ Applicant Help Center.
+For more information on application status, please visit the NursingCAS’ Applicant Help Center.

 Time commitment and class schedule

 Q: Does UC Davis offer the Master's Entry Program in Nursing part-time or online?

 A: No, this program requires a full-time commitment and classes take place at the UC Davis Sacramento campus.